blitz-js/blitz-realworld-example/README.md

 ## Install Blitz

 Run `yarn global add blitz`
+You'll only need to run the above the first time you install blitz.

 ## Create a New App

 Choose defaults: Typescript, Full, Yarn, React Final Form...

 `blitz new myAppName`
 `cd myAppName`
 `blitz dev`

 View your brand new app at [http://localhost:3000](http://localhost:3000)

-If delete your app folder, use a new terminal window when running `blitz new myAppName` to avoid conflicts in your virutal .env
+If you delete your app folder, use a new terminal window when running `blitz new myAppName` to avoid conflicts in your virutal .env

 ## Add RealWorld model to your app

+**1. Minimum Tables (to be similar to other RealWorld samples) - currently broken**

-To run only the simple RealWorld 1.0 schema, copy/rename realworld.prisma to db/schema.prisma.
+To run only the simple RealWorld 1.0 schema, copy and rename realworld.prisma to db/schema.prisma.
 <!--
   realworld.prisma originated from [NestJS+Prisma sample](https://github.com/lujakob/nestjs-realworld-example-app/blob/prisma/prisma/schema.prisma), with "mysql" changed to "sqlite".
   Changed to hashedPassword and added name
 -->

-**TypeError**  Cannot read property 'findFirst' of undefined Use schema.prisma below until error above resolved:
+**TypeError**  Cannot read property 'findFirst' of undefined
+Use schema.prisma below until error above resolved.

-**The following works**
+**2. All the Tables - the following works**

 To create a RealWorld 2.0 site, copy schema.prisma into the db folder.
 This will provide: